iriscouch/obj_diff/README.md

   "error", "locked", obj_diff.GONE, // Error must be deleted.
   "child", obj_diff.GONE, "Bob",    // Child must be created.

-  // FALSY matches false, null, undefined, the empty string, 0, and NaN.
+  // FALSY matches false, null, undefined, the empty string, 0, NaN, and a missing value.
   "is_new", obj_diff.ANY, obj_diff.FALSY,

   // "TRUTHY" matches anything not falsy.